How to Avoid Money Fights When One of You Makes WAY More

 Topic #3: Decide on individual “fun money.”

-Each month, talk about how much “fun money” each of you gets.
+Each month, discuss how much “fun money” each of you gets.
 This is like giving each other an allowance.
 It’s money you spend without permission from your spouse.

 Your “fun money” is also a promise to each other.
 If you spend more than you agree on, you’re breaking your word.
 Staying within your budget isn’t about controlling each other.
 It’s setting a boundary to know how much fun you can have without cutting into your family goals.